sharmalab/tensorflow-gui/README.md

 ![Gui Demo Video](screenshots/shots.gif)

 ## Progress and Features
-Progress of the project and features of the tensorflow-gui can be checked [here](https://github.com/sharmalab/tensorflow-gui/wiki/Progress-and-Features).
+Progress and features of the Tensorflow-GUI can be checked [here](https://github.com/sharmalab/tensorflow-gui/wiki/Progress-and-Features).

 ## Installation & Setup

+#### For Ubuntu
+- (Optional but recommended) Install the Anaconda from [here](https://www.anaconda.com/).
 - Clone the repo from GitHub
     ```
     git clone https://github.com/sharmalab/tensorflow-gui